Traveling After COVID

 An All-Adult Inclusive resort can range in price.
 We’ve stayed for 5-7 days and have spent $1800-$4500 with airfare included.
 There are many resorts to choose from for any budget.
 Be sure not to visit during Spring Break when all the college students are on vacation.
 Mexico’s rainy season runs from May-June to October (sometimes extends to November).

 We traveled in April, May, and June and had perfect weather.
 My husband is a beach lover and I’m the female Indiana Jones.
 You can relax or you can go on many adventures from snorkeling, visiting the pyramids, booze cruises, swimming with dolphins, and staying local by checking out fantastic restaurants with authentic Mexican cuisine.

 CABO SAN LUCAS

-Cabo sits on the tip of the Baja California peninsula, where the Pacific Ocean meets the Sea of Cortez.
+Cabo San Lucas sits on the tip of the Baja California peninsula, where the Pacific Ocean meets the Sea of Cortez.
 We stayed in San Jose del Cabo.
 We read reviews of different resorts and I wanted to see real photos of visitors that stayed during their visit.
-I went to Trip Advisor where travelers share photos of their rooms, the resort and see what they had to say about their visit.
+I went to Trip Advisor where travelers share photos of their rooms and the resort, and see what they had to say about their visit.

-We had a beautiful ocean view room with a jacuzzi that sat outside on the balcony.
+We had a beautiful ocean-view room with a jacuzzi that sat outside on the balcony.
 It was a truly romantic vacation.
 We had a great time.
-There were two pools, an outside jacuzzi, three restaurants, and the staff was amazing.
+There were two pools, an outside jacuzzi, and three restaurants, and the staff was amazing.
 They kept us entertained with daily activities and catered to all our needs.